micstepanek/i3tags/README.md

 - hard-code
 - long functions
 - documentation
-- Tcl cannot do characters above U+FFFF

 Tough issues:
 - switching between tags that use the same window causes undesired content to appear for a fraction of second.
 Cannot be eliminated by this app, it is rooted in how i3 works.
-Either background, resize or other irrelevant content is always visible for a fraction of second
+Either background, resize or other irrelevant content is always visible for a fraction of second.
+- Qt showing rectangle instead of high unicode character